 - “The Safest Grocery Store to Shop During the Pandemic“

 Of course, the best way to stay safe is to remain behind closed doors, at least until the worst of the pandemic passes.
-A handful of retailers have emerged as true favorites among shoppers who love to shop from the comfort of home.
+A few retailers have emerged as true favorites among shoppers who love to shop from the comfort of home.
 To learn more, check out “America’s 3 Favorite Online Retailers During the Pandemic.”

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.